 top of page

-The New Foster Care (TNFC), a 501(c)(3) non-profit organization based out of Oakland County, launched in 2016.
-Our focus is to 1) assist young people with experience in foster care to positively change the trajectory of their lives; and 2) positively impact the foster care system that serves them by advocating for innovative programming and policy and legislative reform.
+Our focus is to assist young people with experience in foster care to positively change the trajectory of their lives; and positively impact the foster care system that serves them by advocating for innovative programming and policy and legislative reform.

 Youth with experience in foster care often face a challenging path to success as they transition to adulthood.
 We provide direct services to such youth through our 'Bridge Program', a comprehensive transitional support model serving young people ages 14 to 29.
 Youth enrolled in our program are assigned a Multisystemic Navigator who assists them to develop and implement a sustainable plan for their future success along five transition domains: employment and career, educational opportunity, living situation, community life functioning, and personal effectiveness and wellbeing.